He’s back. In California, that is.

 “Deployed with the task force Ripper, which spearheaded the Marine ground operation, I was probably one of the first American doctors to cross the line when the ground war started,” Dr. Kim said.

 “My wife and I had fertility issues,” Dr. Kim said.
 “We were trying to get pregnant and couldn’t.
-We ended up getting transferred out to a civilian hospital because there was no fertility specialist on the West Coast in the Navy at that time, and, with the help of a civilian fertility doctor at the Scripps Clinic, we had our first child.”
+We got transferred to a civilian hospital because there was no fertility specialist on the West Coast in the Navy then.
+With the help of a civilian fertility doctor at the Scripps Clinic, we had our first child.”

 That’s when I realized, “‘Hey, I think this is something I want to do!’”

-Changing his career path, he completed another residency, this time in OBGYN, and moved to the East Coast to complete his REI fellowship at the National Institute of Health and Bethesda Naval Hospital (now known as Walter Reed National Military Medical Center) in Bethesda, Maryland.
-It was there that Dr. Kim met and befriended RMANJ co-founder Dr. Richard Scott, who was serving in the U.S. Air Force at the time.
+Changing his career path, he completed another residency, this time in OBGYN.
+He moved to the East Coast to complete his REI fellowship at the National Institute of Health and Bethesda Naval Hospital (now known as Walter Reed National Military Medical Center) in Bethesda, Maryland.

-In 2007, Dr. Kim decided to join Dr. Scott at RMANJ, which had grown into a national leader in infertility care.
+In 2007, Dr. Kim decided to join RMANJ, which had grown into a national leader in infertility care.

 “I was drawn to RMANJ’s heavy focus on research and innovation,” he said, “and I wanted to be a part of it.”